The Logistics of Caring

 Corporate Grants Program

-Some of the Points of Light funding has helped increase volunteer support during the ongoing European Refugee Crisis.
+Points of Lights was also able to use UPS funding to help increase volunteer support during the ongoing European Refugee Crisis.
 In addition to the philanthropic support, UPS employees have been among the volunteers who resolutely offered aid to the refugees.
 Over 500 volunteer hours were contributed by UPSers in Germany and Belgium alone to help migrants searching for refuge.
 Austria, France, Greece, and Sweden were also sites of major UPS volunteer activity.
 UPS volunteers created warehouses for organizing relief items; constructed accommodation shelters for refugees; delivered donations and relief supplies; assembled and distributed bagged lunches; and participated in fundraiser events in support of the migrants.

 The 20 Million by 2020 Pledge

 To reinforce our commitment to making a real difference in the world through volunteering, in 2014 UPS pledged to complete 20 million hours of global volunteerism and community service by the end of 2020.
 By achieving this goal, UPS’s total volunteer hours will increase more than 12% and non-profits will receive assistance valued at more than $460 million.
-Thanks to the dedication of UPS employees, UPS has surpassed the halfway mark towards our 2020 goal.
+Thanks to the dedication of UPS employees, UPS is at 75% completion towards our 2020 goal.

 Jim Casey Community Service Award